 Thus, if you live in a warm climate, then lighter colors of roof such as gray or brown are better suited.
 In addition, they will also help you stay cool at home.

-The material is a really important factor to consider, especially if you live in warmer climates.
+The material colors are a really important factor to consider, especially if you live in warmer climates.

-For example, if you want a black roof, then we would suggest a black metal roof as it will keep your home much cooler than black shingle roofs.
+For example, if you want a black roof, we suggest a black color of metal roof as it will keep your home much cooler than black shingle roofs.

 Style Of House